robto09/CocktailCraft/docs/ViewModel_Implementation.md

 3. **State Immutability**: Treat state as immutable.
 Create new state objects instead of modifying existing ones.

-4. **Error Handling**: Handle errors gracefully and provide user-friendly error messages.
+4. **Consistent Error Handling**: Use the BaseViewModel's error handling utilities consistently.

+5. **Coroutine Best Practices**:
+   - Always use `viewModelScope.launch` for coroutines
+   - Use `handleResultFlow` for handling Result-wrapped Flows
+   - Rename unused parameters to underscore (_) to follow Kotlin conventions

-5. **Resource Cleanup**: Clean up resources when they're no longer needed.
+6. **Resource Cleanup**: Clean up resources when they're no longer needed.

-6. **Testing**: Write unit tests for ViewModels to ensure they work correctly.
+7. **Testing**: Write unit tests for ViewModels to ensure they work correctly.

-7. **Documentation**: Document the purpose and behavior of each ViewModel.
+8. **Documentation**: Document the purpose and behavior of each ViewModel.

-8. **Consistent Naming**: Use consistent naming conventions for ViewModels and their methods.

 9. **Avoid Android Dependencies**: Keep ViewModels free of Android-specific dependencies to make them more testable and portable.